 The principal terms of the business combination of Pacific Enterprises and Enova were approved by the shareholders of both companies at meetings held on March 11, 1997.
-Completion of the combination remains subject to approval by governmental and regulatory agencies, including the California Public Utilities Commission.
-To pursue opportunities in unregulated energy markets pending the expected completion of the combination at the end of 1997, Pacific Enterprises and Enova have formed a joint venture to market energy products and services.
+Completion of the combination remains subject to approvals by governmental and regulatory agencies, including the California Public Utilities Commission, that are expected to be obtained by the end of 1997.
+To pursue opportunities in unregulated energy markets pending the completion of the combination, Pacific Enterprises and Enova have formed a joint venture to market energy products and services.